Self-Employment Tax Calculator

 Quarterly Estimated Tax Payments

 Unlike W-2 employees who have taxes withheld from each paycheck, self-employed individuals must make quarterly estimated tax payments to the IRS.
 If you expect to owe $1,000 or more in taxes for the year, you're generally required to pay estimated taxes four times a year.
 Missing payments or underpaying can result in penalties.
-For 2025, the quarterly due dates are:
+For 2026 planning, the quarterly due dates are generally:

 Your quarterly payment should cover both your self-employment tax and your income tax liability.
 Our calculator provides estimated quarterly amounts so you can plan ahead.